ichoukou/OuyeXie.github.io/Developing/Java/Guice.md

          - Method and field injection can be used to initialize an existing instance.
 You can use the Injector.injectMembers API
          - Static members will not be injected at instance-injection time.
 This API is not recommended for general use because it suffers many of the same problems as static factories: it's clumsy to test, it makes dependencies opaque, and it relies on global state.
     - Best Practices
+         - Minimize mutability
+            - Method injection is most useful when you need to initialize an instance that is not constructed by Guice.
+Extensions like AssistedInject and Multibinder use method injection to initialize bound objects.
+            - Field injection has the most compact syntax, so it shows up frequently on slides and in examples.
+It is neither encapsulated nor testable.
+Never inject final fields; the JVM doesn't guarantee that the injected value will be visible to all threads.
+                - !!!It is neither encapsulated nor testable.
+Never inject final fields!!!